UnwrittenMedia/docker-dnsmasq-arm32v6/README.md

 # docker-dnsmasq-arm32v6

-It's an Alpine based distribution of [dnsmasq][dnsmasq] in a Docker image.
+It's an Alpine based distribution of [dnsmasq][dnsmasq] in a Docker image that works on the Raspberry PI.
 It is only several MB in size.
 It is just an `ENTRYPOINT` to the `dnsmasq` binary.

 This was inspired by https://github.com/andyshinn/docker-dnsmasq for x86.